 Using an air-injecting machine, pump a low pressure into the tennis balls that are manufactured for high altitude areas.
 On the other hand, inject high pressure into balls that are designed for low altitude areas.
 The pressure differences ensure that the balls have consistent bounces characteristics in both high and low altitude

-4. Bathe the Tennis Balls in Glue
+4. Bathe the Nap in Glue

 Using sandpaper, roughen the outer surfaces of the tennis balls.
 A rougher surface is preferred because it gathers and retains more glue.
 Run the balls through a drum composed of the adhesive compound so that their covers soak adequately with the glue.